 - No 4k video option

 There is a built-in image stabilizer for those who like to shoot handheld and during low light situations; that’s a good thing since the smaller sensor means a noisy and grainy photo when shot with high ISO’s.
-OK, so you have 1200 mm, which is technically a 4800 mm lens (compared to 35 mm focal); that’s a very long reach that won’t be available to DSLR or Mirrorless travel cameras unless they carry lenses that are ten pounds in weight.
+OK, so you have 1200 mm, which is technically a 4800 mm lens (compared to 35 mm focal); that’s a very long reach that is not available to DSLR or Mirrorless cameras unless they carry lenses that are ten pounds in weight.

 Downsides aren’t much, and as already mentioned, the small sensor means noisy images if you pump the ISO up.
 The long-range focal points aren’t going to be useful for 4k video unless you’re using a tripod, and the camera is equipped with a fixed LCD.
 There also no EVF eye sensor.
 Overall though, for the price, the camera has plenty to offer the occasional traveler.